ucfcdl/UCF-Section-Plugin/readme.md

 ## Description ##

 Adds a new post type called Sections that can be added to pages using a ucf-section shortcode.
-Sections may optionally contain a header, copy, link and featured images.
+Sections will display content from within the Wordpress editor.

 The ucf-section shortcode has one option:
 * title - the title of the section to be displayed